 In more advanced cases of vein disease, people may develop skin changes and ulcerations with limited healing despite various measures directed by their primary physicians.

-Most spider veins will require two or more sessions for complete elimination.
-However, over time, new spider veins can develop, even in close proximity to previously treated areas..
+Most spider veins will require two or more sessions of treatment for complete elimination.
+However, over time, new spider veins can develop, even in close proximity to previously treated areas.
 Patients may think the same spider veins came back, but they are actually different veins.
 Unfortunately, the tendency for spider veins to recur is linked to heredity.
-Evaluating for underlying venous insufficiency is important especially when there are symptoms or difficult to treat veins.
+Evaluating and treating underlying venous insufficiency is important, especially when there are symptoms or difficult to treat veins.
 Spider vein removal will not be truly successful if the underlying causes are not addressed.
 For example, having continuous pressure built up from underneath due to untreated venous disease can lead to early recurrences.

-The take home point is that both treatments are well accepted and have positive outcomes.
+Ultimately, both spider vein treatments are well accepted and have positive outcomes.
 Most patients benefit from 2 to 3 sessions of sclerotherapy or laser ablation for optimal results.
-However, in the presence of symptoms such as heaviness, leg cramps, swelling, the possibility of venous insufficiency should be explored prior to simply treating the spider veins.
+However, in the presence of symptoms such as leg heaviness, leg cramps, swelling, the possibility of venous insufficiency should be explored prior to simply treating the spider veins.

-Spider Veins and Varicose veins are often the sign of poor circulation within the superficial, and sometimes even the deep veins in the legs.
+Spider veins and varicose veins are often the sign of poor circulation within the superficial, and sometimes even the deep veins in the legs.

-What are treatment options for Underlying Venous Insufficiency?
+What are treatment options for underlying venous insufficiency?